technicalpanda/minitest-macos-notification/README.md

 ## Code of Conduct

-Everyone interacting in the `Minitest::MacosNotification` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/schinery/minitest-macos-notification/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting with this project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/technicalpanda/minitest-macos-notification/blob/main/CODE_OF_CONDUCT.md).

-## TODOs

-* Write some tests...